Green Cards

 If you see “Case Was Denied” as your USCIS case status online, it means that U.S. Citizenship and Immigration Services has received and reviewed your employment-based green card case and decided not to grant you a green card.
 If USCIS denies your employment-based green card, it will send you a denial notice explaining why.
 It can be disheartening to go through months of processing for an employment-based green card only to have your case denied.
 If this happens, you may want to get legal advice about the next steps.
 If you decide to appeal your case, you’ll want to have a good immigration attorney at your side.

-Read More →What Does the USCIS Case Status “Case Transferred” Mean for My Marriage Green Card Application?
+Read More →What Does USCIS Case Status “Case Was Approved” Mean for My Parent Green Card Application?

 Written by Attorney Curtis Lee.